khoih-prog/Ethernet_Manager/README.md

 #### 2. For Teensy boards

- **To be able to compile and run on Teensy boards**, you have to copy the file [Teensy boards.txt](Packages_Patches/hardware/teensy/avr/boards.txt) into Teensy hardware directory (./arduino-1.8.12/hardware/teensy/avr/boards.txt).
+ **To be able to compile and run on Teensy boards**, you have to copy the files in [**Packages_Patches for Teensy directory**](Packages_Patches/hardware/teensy/avr) into Teensy hardware directory (./arduino-1.8.13/hardware/teensy/avr/boards.txt).

-Supposing the Arduino version is 1.8.12.
-This file must be copied into the directory:
+Supposing the Arduino version is 1.8.13.
+These files must be copied into the directory:

+- `./arduino-1.8.13/hardware/teensy/avr/boards.txt`
+- `./arduino-1.8.13/hardware/teensy/avr/cores/teensy/Stream.h`
+- `./arduino-1.8.13/hardware/teensy/avr/cores/teensy3/Stream.h`
-- `./arduino-1.8.12/hardware/teensy/avr/boards.txt`
+- `./arduino-1.8.13/hardware/teensy/avr/cores/teensy4/Stream.h`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
-This file must be copied into the directory:
+These files must be copied into the directory:

 - `./arduino-x.yy.zz/hardware/teensy/avr/boards.txt`
+- `./arduino-x.yy.zz/hardware/teensy/avr/cores/teensy/Stream.h`
+- `./arduino-x.yy.zz/hardware/teensy/avr/cores/teensy3/Stream.h`
+- `./arduino-x.yy.zz/hardware/teensy/avr/cores/teensy4/Stream.h`

 #### 3. For Arduino SAM DUE boards